BenLauwens/ThinkJulia.jl/docs/src/chap14.md

 "Photo of John Cleese doing a silly walk."
 ```

-Some dictionary methods, like `keys` and `values`, don’t work with database objects.
+Some functions having a dictionary as argument, like `keys` and `values`, don’t work with database objects.
 But iteration with a `for` loop works:

 ```julia
 for (key, value) in db